 Use the same keyword you used to research Amazon competitors to help find a supplier you like.
 When comparing possible suppliers, be sure to keep the following factors in mind:

 - Minimum order size

 - Private-label policy

-While some sellers like to wait to create their packaging and logo designs until after they’ve nailed down a supplier, you can often save time by working on step three in conjunction with step two.
+While some sellers like to wait to create their packaging and logo designs until after they’ve nailed down a supplier, you can often save time by working on step four in conjunction with step three.

 There are countless freelancers, design studios and advertising agencies available to help you quickly develop cohesive and attractive branding for your private-label items.
 At this stage, it can be helpful to once again reference the brands you researched in step two to ensure that you are developing a look and feel for your brand that will differentiate your product from your competitors.

 Now that you have a product to sell, it’s time to list it on Amazon.
 Use the time you have while your supplier fulfills your order to craft a compelling, educational and differentiating listing.
-You can build a listing yourself by creating an Amazon seller account, or you can work with an Amazon expert to put together a comprehensive listing for you.
+You can write and build out the listing yourself by creating an Amazon seller account, or you can work with an Amazon expert to put together a comprehensive listing for you.

 Amazon does have some constraints on what it does and does not allow within product listings, especially among certain product categories, so it may be wise to save yourself time and revisions by having a professional do the heavy lifting for you.

 While this step can often be overlooked and hurried through, we cannot underestimate the importance of a well-crafted listing.
 Unlike a brick and mortar store, Amazon doesn’t give shoppers the luxury of seeing and interacting with your product.
 Therefore, the words, images and videos within your listing go a long way toward providing shoppers with a comprehensive view of your product.

 The whole point of selling a product under a private label is to create stronger brand equity and perception among shoppers.
 Once your product hits the Amazon Marketplace there are steps you can take to ensure your brand is protected.